ForgeRock/forgeops/how-tos/laptop-setup.md

 It is possible to run `configure` outside of a venv.
-However, if the Python environment in your system has the EXTERNALLY_MANAGED file, then you may need to run ./bin/forgeops configure command with the --break-system-packages option, though it is NOT RECOMMENDED.
+However, if the Python environment in your system has the EXTERNALLY_MANAGED file, then you may need to run `./bin/forgeops configure --break-system-packages`, though it is NOT RECOMMENDED.

-`./bin/forgeops configure --break-system-packages`

 This method is best for CI/CD pipelines where you are using ephemeral instances, and it doesn't matter if you contaminate the system Python.

 ## Running ForgeOps

-We have documentation on running ForgeOps in this <a href="how-tos">how-tos</a>
+We have documentation on running ForgeOps in the <a href="how-tos">how-tos</a>
 folder and in our official <a href="https://docs.pingidentity.com/forgeops">Documentation</a>.
 The official documentation covers using ForgeOps generally, while the how-tos are targeted at specific tasks.